 Washington DC 2-Day Itinerary

-- Discover the history of Pennsylvania Avenue
+- Discover the history of Pennsylvania Avenue.

-- Explore the US Capitol area
+- Explore the US Capitol area.

 How to visit Washington DC

 Washington DC is a planned city and designed as the seat of government over 200 years ago.
 Its core is the triangle created by the US Capitol, the White House and The Mall, known as Federal Triangle.
-The Potomac Parks are the lands to the west of the Washington Monument, reclaimed from the Potomac in the late 1800s.
+The Memorial Parks are the lands to the west of the Washington Monument, reclaimed from the Potomac in the late 1800s.

 Washington DC Walking Map